Subaru Maintenance: Cost, Plans and Service Schedule

 • Blown head gasket: Subaru has received a bad rap in the past for failing head gaskets, but most of the design problems were reportedly fixed in 2014, so older models are usually the most susceptible.
 Head gasket replacements can range from $3,400 to $5,500.

-• Front O2 sensor issue: The front oxygen sensor on some Subaru vehicles can suffer from a crack, which prompted a recall.
+• Front O2 sensor issue: The front oxygen sensor on some Subaru vehicles can crack, prompting a recall.
 Luckily, that recall means you can get this issue fixed for free.

 Common Subaru problems

-Subarus are known for being reliable and safe vehicles, but they don’t always live up to those expectations.
-For instance, Judy in Texas wrote in a review, “In the past year I have had three different occasions where a wheel stud failed and had to be replaced during basic tire rotation and maintenance.
+Subarus are generally safe and reliable, but some owners encounter frustrating issues.
+For instance, Judy in Texas reported a recurring structural vulnerability during regular upkeep: “In the past year I have had three different occasions where a wheel stud failed and had to be replaced during basic tire rotation and maintenance.
 According to my tire store this is a very common complaint about Subarus.”

-Similarly, C. in California has had “nothing but problems” with their 2017 Subaru Outback.
-“Also, the amount of maintenance this car requires is absolutely the worst in my experience.
+Similarly, C. in California has had “nothing but problems” with their 2017 Subaru Outback, highlighting that ownership costs can spike unexpectedly: “Also, the amount of maintenance this car requires is absolutely the worst in my experience.
 There always seems to be a problem that costs tons,” C. told us.

 Subaru recalls and safety notices

-In early 2025, Subaru recalled 20,000 vehicles for defective wheels.
-The problem was related to a manufacturing error on the 2025 Subaru Forester.
+In early 2025, Subaru recalled 20,000 vehicles for defective wheels stemming from a manufacturing error on the 2025 Subaru Forester.
 You can enter your Vehicle Identification Number (VIN) directly on Subaru’s site to see if your specific vehicle has any open recalls.

 Subaru service vs. independent shops